 New Jersey is an interesting State.
 It lies across the river from Manhattan and borders NY state.
-NJ, the Flower State, is known for the ‘Jersey Shore’ which is in the southern part of the state, suburbia and malls in the middle, and parks in the north.
+NJ, the Flower State, is known for the ‘Jersey Shore’ which is in the southern part of the state, suburbia, and malls in the middle, and parks in the north.

-Personally, I think Northern Jersey is one of the most beautiful areas of the State and I’m grateful that is where we visit my family.
+Personally, I think Northern Jersey is one of the most beautiful areas of the State, and I’m grateful that is where we visit my family.

-However, northern Jersey wasn’t full of attractions so it was up to me to find out a fun, educational tour for my kids and me.
+However, northern Jersey wasn’t full of attractions, so it was up to me to find out a fun, educational tour for my kids and me.

 Years ago, when I visited Bolivia in South America, I took a tour of a mine in Potosi.
-It had a huge impact on me, as I had a inside look at one of the most dangerous jobs – into the world of miners.
+It had a huge impact on me, as I had an inside look at one of the most dangerous jobs – into the world of miners.

-When we arrived I discovered you can either come here to simply walk around the grounds and do several activities with the kids like mineral collecting, rock discovery, panning and other fun.
+When we arrived I discovered you can either come here to simply walk around the grounds and do several activities with the kids like mineral collecting, rock discovery, panning, and other fun.

 Plus, the actual mine tour.

-Boy were we surprised about our visit
+Boy was surprised about our visit

 Surprise number 1 – the place was packed!
-Granted it was the day after the 4th of July.
+Granted, it was the day after the 4th of July.
 But I was so impressed the amount of people visiting that our tour literally had to be split up into three (fairly large) groups.

 Surprise number 2 – If you’re going to drive out here, make sure you come for the tour.
 When I read about the mine on their site.
 Which is amazing and very comprehensive.
 I didn’t fully grasp the importance of the tour.

-The tour is the museum!
+The tour is to the museum!
 And you will literally miss 75% of this educational attraction by missing it.

 Surprise number 3 – When I asked how long is the tour, I got totally worried when the lady told me it would last two hours.
-With a three year old, two hours can seem like an eternity when doing a tour.
+With a three-year-old, two hours can seem like an eternity when doing a tour.

 He never once got restless and was listening as intently to what our guide talked about as some of the adults of our group.